 Most residents collaborate with pathologists and other clinicians on small research projects and case reports as an adjunct to their clinical rotations.
-Residents may also choose to do research elective rotations, allowing them to have an extensive research experience in more diverse areas of research.
-Current CP-only and AP-only residents are incorporating intensive research training during extended elective rotations into their curriculum.
+Residents may also choose to do research elective rotations, allowing them to have a more extensive research experience.
+Current CP-only and AP-only and Physician-Scientist Research Pathway residents may incorporate intensive research training during extended elective rotations within their clinical curriculum.

 Residents are welcome to develop collaborations with faculty in any clinical or basic science department at the University of Utah.
-Pathology residents have developed collaborations with researchers in departments as diverse as bioinformatics, molecular biology and genetics, internal medicine, cardiology, pulmonary critical care, hematology-oncology, anesthesiology, pediatric neurology, pediatric infectious disease, and dermatology.
+Pathology residents have recently collaborated with researchers in departments as diverse as bioinformatics, molecular biology and genetics, internal medicine, cardiology, pulmonary critical care, hematology-oncology, anesthesiology, pediatric neurology, pediatric infectious disease, and dermatology.